Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 kubectl get gateway ${gatewayName} -n ${gatewayNS} -o=jsonpath='{.status.listeners[0].conditions[?(@.type=="Programmed")].message}'
 ```

-We should have no errors. **Note:** it can take a minute or two for the LetsEncypt ACME certificate to be issued
+We should have a `no errors` response. **Note:** it can take a minute or two for the LetsEncypt ACME certificate to be issued

 ### Setup our DNS